Ed Roth: Early life

 Roth was born in Beverly Hills, California.
 He was the son of Marie (Bauer) and Henry Roth.
 He grew up in Bell, California, attending Bell High School, where his classes included auto shop and art.

-At age 14 Roth acquired his first car, a 1933 Ford coupe.
-He studied engineering at a Los Angeles college, then served in the United States air force, and, by the early '50s, was experimenting with fibreglass modelling.
+At age 14, Roth acquired his first car, a 1933 Ford coupe.
+He studied engineering at a Los Angeles college, then served in the United States Air Force, and by the early '50s, was experimenting with fibreglass modelling.

 Career

-Roth is best known for his grotesque caricatures — typified by Rat Fink — depicting imaginary, out-sized monsters driving representations of the hot rods that he and his contemporaries built.
+Roth is best known for his grotesque caricatures—typified by Rat Fink—depicting imaginary, outsized monsters driving representations of the hot rods that he and his contemporaries built.
 Roth began airbrushing and selling "Weirdo" T-shirts at car shows and in the pages of Car Craft magazine as early as July 1958.
 By the August 1959 issue of Car Craft "Weirdo shirts" had become a full-blown craze with Roth at the forefront of the movement.
 The article featured Roth along with fellow Kustom Kulture pioneers Dean Jeffries and Pete Millar.
 Inspired by Roth and Barris Kustoms (whose shirts were airbrushed by Dean Jeffries), Detroit native Stanley Miller, a.k.a.
 "Stanley Mouse", began advertising his own shirts in the pages of Car Craft in January 1961.
 The lesser-known Rendina Studios of Detroit and Mad Mac of Cleveland also joined in on the monster "Weirdo" shirt craze, but Roth was certainly the person who widely popularized the "monsters in hot rods" art form.

-In 1959 Roth created the Outlaw.
+In 1959, Roth created the Outlaw.
 This fiberglass Kustom hot rod was featured in the January 1960 issue of Car Craft.
 The car was covered in Car Craft and Rod and Custom, and appeared at custom car and hot rod shows.
 Other hot rods include the Beatnik Bandit (1961), the twin Ford engined Mysterion (1963), the Orbitron (1964), and the Road Agent (1965), among others.
 In 1965, Roth's surf buggy, the Surfite, was featured in the film Beach Blanket Bingo starring Frankie Avalon and Annette Funicello, and also in Village of the Giants, featuring Beau Bridges and Tommy Kirk.
 One of Roth's personal drivers was a tangerine orange 1955 Chevy 2-door post with a Ford 406 cu. in. engine under the hood; he drove this car to his shop every day for years.

-In 1962 the Revell model company began selling plastic models of Roth's cars and from 1963 to 1965 Revell also manufactured plastic models of many of Roth's monsters, including Rat Fink, Brother Rat Fink, Drag Nut, Mother's Worry, Mr. Gasser and other weird creatures created by Roth.
+In 1962, the Revell model company began selling plastic models of Roth's cars and from 1963 to 1965 Revell also manufactured plastic models of many of Roth's monsters, including Rat Fink, Brother Rat Fink, Drag Nut, Mother's Worry, Mr. Gasser and other weird creatures created by Roth.
 Revell continues to re-issue Roth's Monsters and Kustom Car kits.

-In 1963 The Hawk Model Company issued its line of "Weird-Oh's" plastic models and Marx Toys issued Nutty Mads, both clearly inspired by Roth's work.
+In 1963, the Hawk Model Company issued its line of "Weird-Ohs" plastic models and Marx Toys issued Nutty Mads, both clearly inspired by Roth's work.
 Both items were quite popular in the mid-60s and remain sought after collector's items to this day.
-Hawk Models continues to re-issue its "Weird-Oh's" periodically.
+Hawk Models continues to re-issue its "Weird-Ohs" periodically.